GabrielaNF/GabrielaNF/README.md

 # Hi there!! i am Gabriela ☺️

-+ I'm a student ofComputer Engineering at the Universidade Tecnológica Federal do Paraná (UTFPR-PB)
++ I'm a student of Computer Engineering at the Universidade Tecnológica Federal do Paraná (UTFPR-PB)
 + I'm an advisor in the People Management sector - @occamegenharia
 + I'm the Chief Financial Officer (CFO) and vice president of @bateria_oloduck
 + I'm currently learning JavaScript, TypeScript, ReactJS, Java, Python and C